Nawwaf bin Nuri Al Sha'alan: Career

 After this weakening of the Emirate of Ha'il, in February 1909, Nawwaf came with 35 slave soldiers and annexed the territory of Al Jawf.
 He was subsequently appointed the governor by his father, the Sheikh Nuri Al Sha'alan.
 Nawwaf appointed his slave Amer Al-Mushwarib as his deputy governor, who proved to be a vastly unpopular leader.
-Amer was assassinated by locals who called on Ibn Rashid to reoccupy the region in 1919.
+Amer was assassinated by locals who called on Ibn Rashid to reoccupy during Prince Nawwaf Al Shalan’s absence in 1919.

 Nawwaf built two palaces.
 One was a palace in Kaf in Qurayyat, which he was busy building for several years until it was finished in 1918, which still stands today.
 He used it as a center for his rule during the completion of construction operations.
 As for the other, it was located in Sakakah and has since disintegrated.

 Death

 Nawwaf died prematurely from smallpox in Syria during the summer of 1921.